Facioscapulohumeral muscular dystrophy: Muscle involvement pattern

 Why certain muscles are preferentially affected in FSHD remains unknown.
 There are multiple trends of involvement seen in FSHD, possibly hinting at underlying pathophysiology.
-Individual muscles can weaken while adjacent muscles remain healthy.
+Individual muscles can weaken while adjacent muscles remain strong.
 The right shoulder and arm muscles are more often affected than the left upper extremity muscles, a pattern also seen in Poland syndrome and hereditary neuralgic amyotrophy; this could reflect a genetic, developmental/anatomic, or functional-related mechanism.
 The deltoid is often spared, which is not seen in any other condition that affects the muscles around the scapula.